 Healthier, fresher, more eco-friendly—organic produce has become popular for a reason.
 The growing fear of toxic pesticides—which have been linked to cancer, behavioral disorders, and birth & developmental effects—is a factor, too, making more people question how their food is grown and where it comes from.
 Because washing/rinsing only reduces but does not eliminate pesticide residue from produce, it’s time to seriously consider going organic.

-By U.S. regulations, “organic” produce must be grown without synthetic pesticides (natural pesticides are OK!), chemical-based fertilizers, artificial preservatives, and without GMOs (Genetically Modified Organisms).
+By U.S. regulations, “organic” produce must be grown without synthetic pesticides (naturally sourced pesticides are OK!), chemical-based fertilizers, artificial preservatives, and without GMOs (Genetically Modified Organisms).
 The resulting produce is of a much higher quality, but it’s often much more expensive.
 But don’t let that prevent you from choosing safer, more nutritional food for you and your family.
 In truth, You don’t have to go entirely organic to reap the benefits of organic produce.
 Just as some produce should always be purchased organic due to its high toxicity, some conventionally-grown produce can still be eaten without fear of pesticides or other ill effects.
 Here’s 12 items you should always buy organic (and 15 you really don’t have to).

 (Don’t forget: Organic or not, you should always thoroughly wash & rinse all produce!)